 Apgar is located in a dense forest on the western side of the park at an elevation of nearly 3,500 feet (1067 m).
 This area of the park generally receives the most rainfall.
 Daytime temperatures can exceed 90 degrees, although it is frequently 10 to 15 degrees cooler at higher elevations.
 Weather in the mountains can be varied, including snow in summer.
 Visitors should come prepared for anything.

 The park is named for its prominent glacier-carved terrain and remnant glaciers descended from the ice ages almost 10,000 years ago.
 Its diverse habitats are home to nearly 70 species of mammals including the grizzly bear, wolverine, gray wolf and lynx.
 Over 270 species of birds visit or reside in the park, including such varied species as Harlequin ducks, Dippers and Golden eagles.

 One must-see attraction is Waterton Lakes National Park, Glacier's sister park across the Canadian-U.S. border.
 As the other half of Waterton-Glacier International Peace Park, Canada's Waterton Lakes National Park offers great hiking, scenic boat cruises and several scenic drives all centered around the townsite of Waterton.

 Directions to Campground

-Located 1 mile northeast of the west entrance near West Glacier, Montana.
-Access is from U.S. Highway 2, approximately 32 miles northeast of Kalispell, Montana.
+Apgar group sites are located 1 mile (.3 km) northeast of the west entrance near West Glacier, Montana.
+Access is from U.S. Highway 2, approximately 32 miles (10km) northeast of Kalispell, Montana.